rmbolger/Posh-ACME/docs/Plugins/Azure.md

 Subscription and Tenant values are passed as standard strings using `AZSubscriptionId` and `AZTenantId`.
 The credential is passed as a PSCredential object using `AZAppCred`.
 PSCredential objects require a username and password.
 For a service principal, the username is the its `ApplicationId` guid and the password is whatever was originally set for it.
 If you've been following the setup instructions, you may have `$subscriptionID`, `$tenantID`, and `$appCred` variables you can use instead of the sample values below.

-*NOTE: The `AZAppUsername` and `AZAppPasswordInsecure` parameters are still supported but should be considered deprecated and may be removed in a future major release.*
+*NOTE: The `AZAppUsername` and `AZAppPasswordInsecure` parameters are deprecated and will be removed in the next major module version.
+Please migrate to a secure parameter set.*

 ```powershell
 $pArgs = @{